 We are a small family farm in west central Ohio providing to our local community: fresh veggies, sustainably grown grain crops, local wool fleeces and yarn, eggs, honey, and maple syrup.

 The field crops also had their ups and downs.
 We finally had a good harvest of our organically grown corn, woohooo!
 Though, with damp fields all year, we had some problems with weeds in our soybeans making it ultimately impossible to combine.
 You win some and lose some I suppose.
+We are currently busy filling out our organic systems plan and hope to have all the farm certified this season!!!

 We continue to raise fiber animals, Romeldale/California Variegated Mutant (CVM) sheep and pygora goats and received our first batch of mill spun yarn from our flock!
 We were fortunate enough to have had five beautiful lambs in the spring of 2018, 2 ewes and 3 rams (2 ewes and 1 ram are still available).
 We did have one scare with Spot this year as she ruptured her Achilles and had to have surgery at Ohio State University.
 Thankfully she has recovered after months in a cast and many more months confined to the barn with minimal mobility.
 She will more than likely be added to our list of sheep kept on the farm solely for wool production.